duytran1332002/Transfer_Learning/README.md

   - Greatest accuracy of Training set: 97%
   - Greatest accuracy of Validation set: 91%

-* **Some problem**:
+* **Some problems**:
-  - The distance between accuracy of Training set and  accucary of Validation set is large.
+  - The distance between the accuracy of the Training set and the accuracy of the Validation set is large.
-  - The accurcary of Validation set is not stable.
+  - The accuracy of the Validation set is not stable.

 #### Train Model with Fine Tuning
 ![alt text](https://github.com/duytran1332002/Transfer_Learning/blob/main/images/bird_many_class_fine_tuning_loss.png?raw=true)